 Interventions occur throughout the school day, before or after school.

 Academic and behavioral interventions provide instruction to better meet the needs of the individual student.
-The RtI process monitors student progress and the effectiveness of the interventions that have been implemented.
+The MTSS process monitors student progress and the effectiveness of the interventions that have been implemented.

 How can parents get involved?

 - Communicate frequently with your child’s teacher.

 - Attend school functions such as parent-teacher conferences.

 - Monitor and assist your child with homework and assignments.